worldcoin/orb-software/CONTRIBUTING.md

 > Why don't we use `latest` tags?

-`latest` tags require the commit that they point to to constantly change.
+`latest` tags require the commit that they point to constantly change.
 The [official git docs on retagging][retagging] call this practice "insane".
 It causes problems for people's developer experience, but more importantly it makes builds inherently non-reproducible.
 There should be a guarantee of